The Bow Tie Funnel

-The bow tie marketing funnel focuses on keeping customers hooked on to the brand by strengthening their trust in the brand and eventually leading them to become advocates of the brand.
-This approach emphasizes building long-term relationships with the customers.
+The bow tie funnel focuses on retaining customers by building brand trust and transforming them into brand advocates..
+This approach emphasizes building long-term relationships with customers.

 Using the bow tie funnel as a strategy, allows marketers to track customer growth and measure the drivers that impact total revenue.
 Some metrics you can track here are Customer Lifetime Value (CLV), Marketing Influenced Adoption, Pipeline from referrals and repeat clients, Retention Rate, Churn Rate, Renewal Rate, Net Promoter Score (NPS), Repeat Purchase Ratio, Attach Rate by Product for cross-selling, and many more.

 Customer retention strategies create the ultimate competitive advantage.
 Revenue is best secured when your company continues to keep its customers happy and loyal post-sale.
 Beyond providing a focus on keeping clients happy, the bow tie funnel provides one of the most important benefits needed for data collection: time.
 The bow tie funnel follows the customer throughout their entire customer journey, providing ample time to gather data.